ADogTheDestroyer/InnaBookStore/README.md

-# InnaBookStore

-## LookInnaBook Final Project for COMP3005 Winter 2022
+# LookInnaBook Final Project for COMP3005 Winter 2022
 A Simple command-line book store application with a PostgreSQL database.

 ## Tools